Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Additional espionage bonuses can be toggled with `SpyEffect.Custom`.
   - `SpyEffect.VictimSuperWeapon` instantly launches a Super Weapon for the owner of the infiltrated building at building's coordinates.
   - `SpyEffect.InfiltratorSuperWeapon` behaves the same as above, with the Super Weapon's owner being the owner of the spying unit.
-  - Toggle `SpyEffect.SWTargetCenter` to target at building's center, instead of building's map coordinates, which is first top-leftmost cell.

 In `rulesmd.ini`:
 ```ini